 - Schweizer et al. 2021: https://doi.org/10.1093/jhered/esab019

 - Andrews and Luikart 2014: http://onlinelibrary.wiley.com/doi/10.1111/mec.12686/abstract

-The cost to participate in ConGen 2020 is $790 US if you pay before July 1st or $850 US if you pay after July 1st.
-This includes lectures (live and recorded) by at least 12 expert instructors, online question and answer sessions during and after hands-on exercises with worksheets and dummy datasets, copies of all lecture PowerPoint slides, along with ConGen-2020 Swag (T-shirt, mug).
+The cost to participate in ConGen 2021 is $790 US if you pay before July 1st or $850 US if you pay after July 1st.
+This cost includes lectures (live and recorded) by at least 15 expert instructors, online question and answer sessions during and after hands-on exercises with worksheets and dummy datasets, copies of lecture PowerPoint slides, along with ConGen-2021 Swag (T-shirt, mug).
 Course materials are also available after the end of the course to all students in a box repository including all recorded lectures and class materials and slides for many months after ConGen.

-The course will be Online this year using Zoom along with a blog/forum for writing questions to and getting answers from instructors (during and after each lecture).
-Participants outside North American time zones (e.g., Europe, Australasia) can watch recorded lectures (if they cannot participate live) after lectures are given and still participate in Q & A sessions and on the blog within a few days after each lecture.
+The 2021 course will be online using Zoom along with a blog/forum (via Slack) for questions & answers from instructors (during and after each lecture).
+Participants outside North American time zones (e.g., Europe, Australasia) can watch recorded lectures (if they cannot participate live) after lectures are given and still participate in Q & A sessions and on the blog after each lecture.
 Because all lectures and hands-on sessions are recorded (in Zoom), participants can watch (or re-watch) them the next day and still ask questions and get instructor feedback (via blog or live).